Podunk Songwriters – Official Rules & Guidelines

 a) One completed entry form per song (photocopy acceptable).

-b) Entries may be submitted on CD labeled with song title and entrant’s name or electronically as an mp3 file.
-Note: M4A format not acceptable.
+b) Entries may be submitted on CD labeled with the song title and entrant’s name or via email as an mp3 file.
+Note: M4A format is not acceptable.
 Multiple entries on a single CD are acceptable.

 c) Release form signed by the submitter.

-d) Typed or printed lyric sheet.
-Place writers name(s) at the bottom of the lyric sheet to facilitate easy concealment from judging panel.
+d) Typed lyric sheet.
+Place the writer’s name(s) at the bottom of the lyric sheet to facilitate easy concealment from the judging panel.

 e) Check or money order for $25.00 (U.S. currency) for each entry, payable to Podunk Bluegrass Music Festival.
-Payment may also be made through the Podunk Bluegrass Website under tickets and then Songwriters Tickets (check link on website songwriters page) or through PayPal.
-Do not send cash.
+Do not send cash!
+Payment may also be made online

 MAIL ENTRIES TO: